glebpro/Grid-Buddies/readme.txt

 == Description ==

-Grid Buddies allow for you to insert a shortcode anywhere onto your Wordpress site and have posts appear in a highly customizable grid arrangement.
+Grid Buddy allow for you to insert a shortcode anywhere onto your Wordpress site and have posts appear in a highly customizable grid arrangement.
 Colors, spacing, pagination, fixed widget areas and more can all be set through the plugin settings page.

 Requirements: